How To Start A Nonprofit In Utah

-The Utah Department of Commerce charges $30 to file nonprofit articles of incorporation.
+The Utah Department of Commerce charges $30 to file nonprofit articles of incorporation, plus $5 if you want a faxed confirmation that your filing went through.
 You can file online, in person, by mail, or via fax.
 If you file by fax, online, or in person you can pay with a credit card.
 If you file by mail, you’ll pay with a check or money order.
 Utah will also speed up the application process if you pay an additional $75 expedited processing fee.

 How Long Does It Take to Start a Utah Nonprofit?

 Standard processing in Utah takes around 14 business days.
 If you pay the $75 expedite fee, however, you can get your articles processed in around two days.
 Both options are available when you hire Northwest to form your nonprofit.

 Does a Utah Nonprofit Need a Registered Agent?

 You bet.
 Utah requires nonprofit corporations to appoint a Utah registered agent to receive service of process (legal notices) on their behalf.
 You can hire a commercial registered agent service (like Northwest), but the state also allows you to appoint a noncommercial agent (such as yourself or a willing friend).
 We recommend hiring a registered agent service.